 A burgeoning buzz

+That ubiquity of vinegar makes it no surprise that drinking vinegars have been around for almost as long in one form or another.
+The Victorians were especially fond of a fruit drinking vinegar, often taking it as a medicinal or health tonic.
 In recent years, there has been a burgeoning buzz of cocktail mixologists bringing shrubs back.
 That began in the States, particularly New York, and has taken just a smidge longer than lots of shrub fans expected to infiltrate its way into Britain.
 But it is happening.
-I see more and more cocktail lists featuring shrubs among ingredients, and more restaurants with a range of shrubs on their menus as soft drinks.
+I see more and more cocktail lists featuring shrubs among ingredients and more restaurants with a range of shrubs on their menus as soft drinks.

 The usefulness of shrubs as a non-alcoholic partner to meals is not to be underestimated.
 So many soft drinks are too sweet to pleasingly serve with food, but shrubs, with their depth and acidity, become a great no-alcohol option.
-I write this with Christmas only a whisker away and in the sound knowledge that when the seemingly non-stop alcohol-fest starts to get a bit much, a shrub will be the perfect refresher.
+Following Christmas and the seemingly non-stop alcohol-fest, a shrub is the perfect refresher.

 Juice and flavour